How to Cure Crepey Skin From the Inside Out

 Once or twice a week, you’ll want to add one extra step: exfoliation.
 This process gently removes the top layer of dead, dull skin cells.
 Getting rid of this layer not only reveals smoother skin underneath but also allows your moisturizers to penetrate more deeply and work more effectively.
 You can use a gentle scrub with fine particles or simply a soft washcloth.
 Another great option is a product containing alpha-hydroxy acids (AHAs), like lactic acid, which dissolve the bonds holding old skin cells together.
 Always be gentle, and follow up immediately with a generous layer of moisturizer to nourish your fresh skin.

-Simple Lifestyle Habits to Prevent Crepey Skin
+How to Prevent Crepey Skin with Simple Habits

 The creams, serums, and supplements we use are important, but they can only do so much.
 The real foundation for smooth, resilient skin is built through our daily habits.
 What we do day in and day out has a profound effect on our skin’s texture and elasticity.
 The good news is that you don’t need to completely overhaul your life to see a difference.
 Small, consistent changes can protect your skin from further damage and support its natural ability to repair itself.